Systematically Uncovering the Hidden Biochemical Activities within Human Transcription Factors

 How many transcriptional proteins sense and respond to signaling molecules?

 Signaling molecules, such as hormones, growth factors, and other extracellular signals, bind to receptors on the cell surface, and initiate intracellular signaling cascades that ultimately lead to the activation or repression of specific genes.
 Transcriptional proteins are crucial in interpreting these signals and regulating gene expression in response.
-We are developing new high-throughput assays to systematically identify ligand-binding domains to discover proteins that act as both signal receivers and regulators of gene expression and to find potential new drug targets.
+We are developing new high-throughput assays to systematically identify proteins that act as both signal receivers and regulators of gene expression.